Mac Morgan: Early singing career

 After returning to the United States on January 8, 1946, Morgan resided with his family in Darien, Connecticut.
 In 1946 he began performing regularly on the New York City radio station WQXR with the Paul Lavalle Orchestra.
 He then was offered his own weekly show by NBC Radio, Highways in Melody, with Lavalle serving as music director and his orchestra accompanying.
 He commuted into NYC for performances on the show every Friday night at 8:00 at the pay of $130 a week.
 He also toured with the program for performances in Cleveland, Indianapolis, and Philadelphia among other American cities.
 In 1948 he performed selections from Jules Massenet's Hérodiade and Victor Herbert's Eileen with soprano Vivian Della Chiesa and Lavalle conducting the New York Philharmonic.

 In the early 1950s Morgan and his family moved to Stockbridge, Massachusetts, and there he befriended the artist Norman Rockwell who did a charcoal drawing of Morgan which the singer used in publicity material.
 After moving to Massachusetts, he became a regular performer with the Boston Symphony Orchestra.
 With the BSO he performed under conductor Leonard Bernstein on several occasions, including 1955 performances of Ludwig van Beethoven's Missa Solemnis and Beethoven's Fidelio (as Rocco).
 Other engagements with major symphony orchestras soon followed, including performances with conductors Charles Munch, Erich Leinsdorf, and Seiji Ozawa.
 He was also frequently heard at the Tanglewood Music Festival, making his debut there in 1950 as Don Anchise in Wolfgang Amadeus Mozart's La finta giardiniera with Ray Smolover as Count Belfiore, Julian Patrick as Roberto, Marni Nixon as Serpetta, and Sarah Caldwell conducting.

 In 1951 Morgan sang two roles with the New York City Opera: Pantalone in The Love for Three Oranges and Silvio in Pagliacci.
-Also that year he sang the role of Leperello in Mozart's Don Giovanni with Boris Goldovsky's New England Opera Theater.
+Also that year he sang the role of Leporello in Mozart's Don Giovanni with Boris Goldovsky's New England Opera Theater.
 He was heard in succeeding years with that company as Figaro in The Barber of Seville (1952–1954), Podesta (1953), the title role in Don Pasquale (1955), and Guglielmo in Così fan tutte (1956).
 He sang the role of Sharpless in Giacomo Puccini's Madama Butterfly with the Opera Guild of Greater Miami in 1953 with Licia Albanese in the title role.